 Before you go diving into the best brands in denim, take a look at some denimspiration.
 Our selection of images should have your brain ticking on what’s cool and what’s fool when it comes to men’s jeans.

 Everlane is an ethical clothing manufacturer who make a particularly good pair of jeans.
 They hand-select all of the materials and manufacturers for each of their specific products to ensure they not only meet quality standards but also their stringent ethical and environmental standards.
 Not only are they transparent about their manufacturing processes but they also open up about their pricing structure, which demonstrates how they take lower markups to make the jeans more affordable.
+Everlane has a comprehensive range of denim, including slim, regular, straight and athletic cuts as well as an array of colours to choose from.

 The Slim Fit Jean $68

 AG Jeans combine sophisticated, tailored denim and the unbeatable feel of worn-in jeans.
 Their denim is constructed from high grade fabric and expertly treated to achieve specific washes that emulate natural ageing.
 The innovative stretch retains the shape and ensures comfort.
+AG perfectly combines quality and price to ensure you’re getting high quality jeans without having to pay ridiculous prices.
+Available in a smaller range of colours and styles, AG doesn’t have a comprehensive range, but what they do offer is superb quality and value.

 Tellis Jeans $224